heggy231/jQuery-Tutorial-by-LearnCode/README.md

       $('li').eq(4).parent().parent().prev().prev().next() // back to 3, next sibling
       $('li').first().next() // 2, same as $('li').eq(4).parent().parent().prev().prev()
       $('li').eq(1) // 2
-  * Usecase for using transversal DOM
+  * Usecase for using traversal DOM
     - $(this).next().hide(); <= .on('click') of li next li get hidden
     - $(this).next().remove(); <= work if you want to keep deleting
   * event listener for li include nested li and its parent li.  assign class for nested li group to have special function.
     ex) if($(this).parent().is('.sublist')) {
           $(this).hide(); /* 'this' >> li */
         }
   * .filter('.special') to filer only .special class and chain to .remove()
   * .find('li').addClass('.special') to element
     result: Before <li>